shanegibbs/dragon-gen/docs/value-system.md

 ## Core Values

-Each dragon has a set of core values, each measured on a scale from 0 to 100.
-These values influence how dragons evaluate actions, form opinions of others, and make decisions.
+Each dragon has a set of core values that influence how they evaluate actions, form opinions of others, and make decisions.
+Values are measured on a scale from 0 to 100.

+Some values are naturally conflicting and are represented as axes where a dragon cannot have both values high simultaneously.
+This ensures internal consistency in a dragon's value system.

+### Independent Values

-### 1. Honor (0-100)
+#### Honor (0-100)
 **What it means**: Commitment to integrity, keeping promises, and maintaining personal dignity.

 - **Low (0-30)**: Pragmatic, may break rules if beneficial, flexible ethics